krakenjs/zoid/docs/api.md

 #### url `string | ({ props }) => string` [required]

-The full url that will be loaded when your component is rendered, or a function returning the url
+The full url that will be loaded when your component is rendered, or a function returning the url.

+This must include a protocol (http:, https:, or about:); it cannot be scheme-relative.

 ```javascript
 url: 'https://www.my-site.com/mycomponent'